Most interesting landmarks of North Korea

 - Hurŭng Royal Tomb – North Hwanghae.
 A mausoleum – two separate burial mounds of the second king of Joseon dynasty, built in 1412 – 1419.
 Adorned with granite carvings, statues of twelve zodiac animals and other statues.

-- Kangso mausoleums – South Pyongan.
+- Kangso Three Tombs – South Pyongan.
 Three mounds – mausoleums from the 7th century.
 Contain murals, which show mythical beings.

 - Kija’s Tomb – Pyongyang.
 Medieval burial hill.
 According to legends here is buried Jizi, the legendary first ruler of ancient Gojoseon and founder of Pyongyang in the 11th century BC.
 Memorial temple added next to this mound in 1102.
 Most likely destroyed now.

 - Tokhung-ri Mausoleum – South Pyongan.
-Royal burial mound, built in 408 AD.
+A royal burial mound, built in 408 AD.
 Contains decorative paintings showing daily scenes and star constellations.

 - Yangrung – North Hwanghae.
 Royal burial mound from the 13th century.
 Although it is in a poor condition, valuable murals of stars and 158 dogs have been preserved.